Behavioral Health Provider Information

 You have the right to ask for a second opinion if you are not sure about any medical treatment or service that is suggested for you.
 A second opinion may give you more information that can help you make important decisions about your treatment.
 A second opinion is available to you at no cost.

-Contact CBH Member Services to ask for the name of another CBH Network Provider to get a second opinion.
-If there are not any other providers in CBH’s Network, you may ask CBH for approval to get a second opinion from an out-of-network provider.
+Contact CBH Member Services to ask for the name of another CBH network provider to get a second opinion.
+If there are not any other providers in CBH’s network, you may ask CBH for approval to get a second opinion from an out-of-network provider.

 Prior Authorization

 Some services need approval from CBH before you can get the service.
 This is called Prior Authorization.
 For services that need prior authorization, CBH decides whether a requested service is medically necessary before you get the service.
+You or your provider must make a request to CBH for approval before you get the service.
+The following pages show the authorization requirements for a variety of services.

 If you need help to better understand the prior authorization process, talk to your service provider or contact CBH Member Services.